-This set of Chemistry Multiple Choice Questions & Answers (MCQs) focuses on “Preparation of Haloarenes”.
+This set of Class 12 Chemistry Chapter 10 Multiple Choice Questions & Answers (MCQs) focuses on “Preparation of Haloarenes”.

 1. Which of the following cannot be a catalyst in the electrophilic substitution of arenes?